delinx/delwg-del.cx/cv.md

 ** (2020, 2022-23) Research Internship - Arcade Britannia VR **
 \n - 3D modelling and texturing arcade cabinets for use in-game engine.
 \n - Project design and managment.
-\---
-## Few projects
-** Fixedsys Modern [Custom vector font based on old bitmap font] **
-\nI am a big fan of Fixedsys Excelsior, which is an old DOS era bitmap font.
-Sadly with the average resolution increasing, it became too small for comfortable use.
-And since it is a bitmap font, scaling results in blurry results.
-So eventually, I was forced to switch, but I have always missed it since.
-Finally, I had enough; if no one is willing to make a modern version of it, I will make it myself!
-I started this project without any experience in Font design, nor vector graphics.
-The next week was spent making iteration after iteration, seeking feedback from other online users who missed Fixedsys and making it slightly better each time.
-The final ready-to-use font with all materials I made is [available on GitHub](https://github.com/delinx/Fixedsys-Modern).
-This project taught me that having the audacity to try is very important.
-I had no business making fonts, yet I made my long-time wish come true!
-It is not perfect, but it is certainly better than hoping someone else makes it for me.

-** Cauliflower Knight [Collaborative Final Uni Project UE4/C++] **
-\nThis is the first project developed by [Walkover Games](https://walkover.games/), Cauliflower Knight is a 3D puzzle platformer where player controls two characters to solve puzzles, traverse levels and combat foes.
-Trailer of the demo can be found [here](https://youtu.be/378HCHSAj28).

-** Arcade Britannia VR [3D Models For UE4 VR Experience] **
-\nThe goal of the project is to create an authentic VR experience of visiting the real arcade, overview of the
-internship results can be found [here](https://youtu.be/SKBBQA5U170).
-The project was [taken further](https://cdn.discordapp.com/attachments/705814823354499092/976929686368174100/unknown-33.jpg) by MA 2021 students, I will be joining development team once again during my own MA in 2022.